Developkings/Infinity-whisky-bottle-/README.md

 This project is supported by a passion for whisky and a commitment to creating a great tool for the community.
 We're excited about the future and have big plans to expand the project's scope:

-Tasting notes: Remember the characteristics of your blend.

 iOS Application: The primary goal after the Android app's initial release is to develop a native iOS version, bringing the Infinity Bottle Tracker to a wider audience.

 Play store and App store: get the app and updates directly from official stores